Office of Residence Life Mission Statement

 B. Staff Supervision

-- Interview, select, train, supervise, and evaluate Resident Assistants, Multicultural Advisor and desk staff, as needed.
+- Interview, select, train, supervise, and evaluate Resident Assistants, Multicultural Advisor, Hall Council Advisor and desk staff, as needed.

-- Utilize departmental resources for staff development and training, including but not limited to the RA/MA Resource Center and survey results.
+- Utilize departmental resources for staff development and training, including but not limited to the Paraprofessional Resource Center and Skyfactor Survey results.

-- Provide guidance on University policies and procedures.
+- Provide staff members guidance about University policies and procedures.

 - Work with students in developing floor/building communities conducive for high academic achievement.